 An introductory survey course with emphasis on basic biochemical processes.
 Includes the molecular structure and importance of organic functional groups, the molecular structure and function of carbohydrates, proteins, lipids, and nucleic acids.
-A minimum grade of C is required for BI majors (B- for Nursing majors).
-Prerequisites: CH220S or CH221S.
+A minimum grade of C is required for BI majors and for those taking this as a science prerequisite (B- for Nursing).
+Prerequisites: CH220 or CH221.